-- No bad thing happens in a finite set of finite traces - (the prefixes of) different system runs do not exclude each other - E.g. "the traffic light cycle is always the same" - A bad system can be recognized by a bad observation (set of finite runs) - A bad observation cannot be sanitized regards less how we continue it or add additional system runs - E.g. two system runs having different traffic light cycles

-S is a safety hyperproperty iff
+- No bad thing happens in a finite set of finite traces - (the prefixes of) different system runs do not exclude each other - E.g. "the traffic light cycle is always the same" - A bad system can be recognized by a bad observation (set of finite runs) - A bad observation cannot be sanitized regards less how we continue it or add additional system runs - E.g. two system runs having different traffic light cycles - ► S is a safety hyperproperty iff (see safety property):

-$\forall \ T \not\in S \ . \ ( \ \exists \ Obs \leq T. \ \forall \ T'. \ Obs \leq T' \ \Rightarrow T' \not\in S \ )$
+$\forall T.T \notin S \Longrightarrow (\exists Obs. \ Obs \leq T \Longrightarrow \forall T'. \ Obs \leq T' \Longrightarrow T' \notin S)$